-Weld has been used as early as the roman times for dyeing fabrics shades of yellow.
-When over-dyed with woad it produces Lincoln Green.
+Weld has been used as early as the Roman times for dying fabrics shades of yellow.
+When over-dyed with woad, it produces Lincoln green.

-Harvest the leaves and flower stalks while the it is flowering but while the plant is still green.
-The leaves of nonflowering plants may also be used.
-Color is most concentrated in the leaves, flowers and seed pods.
-Old, dried up weld plants give a dull yellow.
+Harvest the leaves and flower stalks while it is flowering, but when the plant is still green.
+The leaves of non-flowering plants may also be used, but yield a less bright yellow.
+Color is most concentrated in the leaves, flowers, and seed pods.

 Plant weld on 6” centers in full sun in average to poor soils.
 Height 2-4’ in flower.
-Leaves of 12 plants or tops of 6 flowering plants dyes 4oz of wool.
+Leaves of 12 plants or tops of 6 flowering plants dye 4 ounces of wool.
 Biennial.